bum2/fair-polls/README.md

 * Plugin icon by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com)

 ### Donations
-I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
+GaMerZ said: I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Fair-Polls Version 0.3
+* NEW: Allows voters to Change their Vote

+### Fair-Polls Version 0.2
+* NEW: Allows to link a related post to each poll
+* NEW: Allows to mark any answer as 'requiring arguments'

+### Fair-Polls Version 0.1
+* NEW: Allows to set 'full-member' as the minimun role for voting
+* NEW: Allows admins to Delete only one vote

-### Version 2.68
+### WP-Polls Version 2.68
 * NEW: Poll answer percentage are now not rounded off, previously it was always rounded to add up to 100%
 * NEW: Support WordPress MultiSite Network Activation
 * NEW: Uses native WordPress uninstall.php
 * NEW: Show shortcode in success message after creating a poll
 * NEW: Checks and ensure that Poll Question and Poll Answers are not empty
 * NEW: Checks whether Poll is closed before checking whether user has voted

 ### Version 2.67
 * NEW: Use POST for View Results and Vote link